Blog

 - The Surprising Link Between Oral Health and Heart Attacks

-April 16, 2023When it comes to maintaining a healthy lifestyle, we often focus on eating right, exercising, and avoiding harmful habits like smoking.
-But what if I told you that a simple daily routine, one you’ve likely been doing for most of your life, could have a profound impact on your heart health?
-It might be time to reconsider how you think about brushing and flossing as we delve into the surprising link between these oral hygiene practices and the prevention of heart attacks.
+When it comes to maintaining a healthy lifestyle, we often focus on eating right, exercising, and avoiding harmful habits like smoking.
+But what if I told you that a simple daily routine—one you’ve likely been doing for most of your life—could have a profound impact on your heart health?
+It might be time to reconsider how you think about brushing and flossing as we explore the surprising link between these oral hygiene practices and the prevention of heart attacks.
+This growing area of research suggests that oral care heart health Belleville are more connected than you might think.

 Oral Health and Heart Health: A Connection